NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 Run the following commands:

-with the IP address of the instance tunnels network interface on your network node.
-This guide uses10.0.1.21
+ReplaceINSTANCE_TUNNELS_INTERFACE_IP_ADDRESSwith the IP address of the instance tunnels network interface on your network node.
+This guide uses10.0.1.21for the IP address of the instance tunnels network interface on the network node.

 # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ml2 \ type_drivers gre # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ml2 \ tenant_network_types gre # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ml2 \ mechanism_drivers openvswitch # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ml2_type_gre \ tunnel_id_ranges 1:1000 # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ovs \ local_ip

-# openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ovs \ tunnel_type gre # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ovs \ enable_tunneling True # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini securitygroup \ firewall_driver neutron.agent.linux.iptables_firewall.OVSHybridIptablesFirewallDriver # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini securitygroup \ enable_security_group True
+INSTANCE_TUNNELS_INTERFACE_IP_ADDRESS# openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ovs \ tunnel_type gre # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini ovs \ enable_tunneling True # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini securitygroup \ firewall_driver neutron.agent.linux.iptables_firewall.OVSHybridIptablesFirewallDriver # openstack-config --set /etc/neutron/plugins/ml2/ml2_conf.ini securitygroup \ enable_security_group True

 To configure the Open vSwitch (OVS) service

-handles external instance network traffic within OVS.
+The OVS service provides the underlying virtual networking framework for instances.
+The integration bridge br-int handles internal instance network traffic within OVS.
+The external bridge br-ext handles external instance network traffic within OVS.
 The external bridge requires a port on the physical external network interface to provide instances with external network access.
 In essence, this port bridges the virtual and physical external networks in your environment.-

 Start the OVS service and configure it to start when the system boots: